michaelchimento/STbayes/README.md

  - multi-network comparison (with static or dynamic networks).
  - multiple trials with the same set, subsets, or different sets of individuals.
  - constant and time-varying ILVs for additive and multiplicative transmission models.
- - varying effects by individual for strength of social transmission, baseline hazard rates, and other user defined ILVs.
+ - varying effects by individual, by trial, or by both for any parameter.
  - easy workflow for ELPD (loo-psis, waic) model comparison.
  - propagation of uncertainty from network measures to transmission model
  - modeling of complex transmission and contagion